SkafteNicki/dtu_mlops/s3_reproducibility/README.md

 agent give us the correct diagnosis for the system to work in practice.
 Reproducibility plays a big role here, because without we cannot be sure that the exact same agent deployed at two different hospitals will actually give the same diagnosis (given the same input).

+!!! tip "Learning objectives"

+    The learning objectives of this session are:

+    * To understand the importance of reproducibility in computer science
+    * To be able to use `docker` to create a reproducible containers
+    * Understand different ways of configuring your code and how to use `hydra` to integrate with config files